A2Amir/Anomaly-Detection/README.md

 ### Semi-supervised learning
 When applying semi-supervised learning the system is solely fed with points of normal behaviour.
 This gives the system a way to learn what is normal.
 Similarly to the supervised learning it is hard to ﬁnd data points that cover every instance of normality

+* Advantages – More widely applicable than supervised learning – Does not need to specify all types of anomalies that might arise
+* Disadvantages – Might be challenging to ﬁnd normal data that covers all normal instance

 * Advantages – No labelled data needed – Widely applicable
 * Disadvantages – Relies on the assumption that normal instances are far more frequent than abnormal ones